 STEP 15: Bake the pie for 50-55 minutes or until a toothpick inserted into the center of the pie comes out with only a few moist crumbs.
 Bake the pie for less time if you want the filling to be gooey.

 STEP 16: Remove from oven and allow to cool.
-Dust with powdered sugar before serving.
+Dust with powdered sugar or a scoop of ice cream before serving.

 Expert Tips